-There is no one-size-fits-all water treatment system because tap water in every home contains unique chemicals, minerals, and contaminants that need to be removed to deliver the cleanest purest water.
+There is no one-size-fits-all water filtration system because tap water in every home contains unique chemicals, minerals, and contaminants that need to be removed to deliver the cleanest purest water.

 How do homeowners decide what type of contaminants they need to filter?